katiejolly/blog/_posts/2019-07-17-saint-paul-parks.md

 an excellent example of messy data.

 On the Open Information portal you can create basic visualizations.
-For example, here is one showing the respondent’s opinions about the importance of park facility repair.
+For example, here is one showing the respondents' opinions about the importance of park facility repair.